 In the mid-20th century, U.S. infrastructure was the best in the world.
-In the 50s and 60s the country was deliberately crisscrossed with state-of-the-art highways.
+In the 50s and 60s, the country was deliberately crisscrossed with state-of-the-art highways.
 While those highways contributed much to the destruction of cities and neighborhoods, at the time many of America’s most populous cities sported newer rapid transit systems with the potential for expansion.
-But those days are long in the past.
-Anyone who believes that the United States has the best of anything has probably not spent much time abroad lately.
+But those days are long past.
+Anyone who still believes that the United States has the best of anything has probably not spent much time abroad lately.
 Even middle-income countries generally have nicer infrastructure than the United States.
 Fly through the gleaming new airport in Kuala Lumpur and then try to grit your way through LAX or JFK.
 Ride the Japanese train system, and then try fighting your way onto an Amtrak or New Jersey Transit line at New York’s Penn Station.
 The comparisons are unflattering to say the least.

 Even for Americans who live in one of the few cities with real subways, the idea of a quiet train arriving every two minutes – as they do in many European cities – would be dismissed as a socialist fantasy.
 The wealthiest and most prosperous cities in the United States have subway systems that are so old and inadequate that they would get laughed at in secondary cities around the globe.
 Boston, an unfathomably rich city filled with investment bankers, doctors and consultants, spent billions putting an interstate underground, but the city’s rapid transit system – the ‘T’ – features aging trains that crawl along in genuinely ancient tunnels at roughly the pace of a pushcart, and make excruciating noises that sound like a Transformer is being murdered on a chalkboard.
 The infrastructure of the T is such a disaster that the system effectively collapsed when Boston was hit with a Biblical wall of snow in February.
 One line still uses trains built in the 1940s.
 This is because despite being home to an obscene number of rich people in a city where rent is beyond the reach of even many middle class residents, Boston is somehow broke.

 Putting a train underground is a technology that was discovered in the 19th century.
 These systems are expensive to build and operate but they are not exactly beyond the economic reach of one of the world’s richest countries.
-The idea that there simply is no money to do these things has become so deeply ingrained in the American psyche that we lose sight of how easy it seems for other societies to make different choices.
+The idea that there simply is no money to do these things has become so deeply ingrained in the American psyche that we lose sight of how easy it seems to be for other societies to make different choices.
 Do you know what city recently opened a new subway line?
 Cairo – the capital of a country that has experienced two regime changes in four years and whose economy is such a flaming ruin that you can see the smoke from Dubai.
 You know who else just opened an underground?
 Algeria – a country that only recently emerged from a 10-year civil war that claimed 10% of the population.
 This ruined country with a GDP that is a tiny fraction of America’s somehow managed to build a new metro in the capital city of Algiers.
 It should also not surprise you to know that many of China’s growing cities sport rapid transit systems that make Chicago’s or San Francisco’s look like a toy train set from the 1950s, with dozens more lines under construction across the country at staggering costs.